top of page

 I'm lucky to have you.

-it was a good enough
+In the end it was a good

-love for me.
+enough love for me.

 ___________________